-Admission to the M.S. and Ph.D. degree programs in the Animal Science and Food Science areas is selective and competitive.
+Admission to the M.S. and Ph.D. degree programs in the Animal Science and Food Science areas is selective and highly competitive.
 Most students entering Graduate Programs in the Department of Animal and Food Sciences have academic credentials far above the minimum requirements.
-The median undergraduate GPA of domestic students enrolled in the Department of Animal and Food Sciences is currently 3.1; median GRE percentiles for the verbal and quantitative segments of the exam for currently enrolled domestic students are 46% and 56%, respectively.
 Your opportunity is greatly enhanced by contacting faculty in your area of interest!